ternaksapi/os232/links.md

 ## Week 03
 1. [ChatGPT](https://chat.openai.com/)<br>
-Large Language Model that ypu can ask almost anything that is related to the OS course.
+Large Language Model that you can ask almost anything that is related to the OS course.
 Very useful for when you encounter a minor but very specific problem that isn't very easy to find the solution to on your usual search engine like google.

 2. [Makefile commands](https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/)<br>
 A brief and quick guide on the Makefile command.
 Useful for the week 3 pop quiz 3.